marcdotson/asc-training/README.md

 ### Cleaning Up Branches

-While your daily work won’t require you to write any Git code, *eventually* you’ll need to clean up the branches you have on your clone.
+While your daily work won’t require you to write any Git code, *eventually* you’ll need to clean up the branches you have on your local clone.
 You’ll need to do this from the command line Terminal.
 I recommend you use the one available in RStudio once you’ve opened the project you want to clean up.